stefanpenner/ember-app-kit/README.md

 ### Migrating your API Stub

-To work with the API stub again, run `ember generate api-stub`.
-This command generates a server directory where you can then migrate your routes accordingly.
+To work with the API stub again, run `ember generate server`.
+This command generates a server directory for your mocks and proxies where you can then migrate your routes accordingly.

 You may also want to look into [Ember CLI Rest API Blueprint](https://github.com/manuelmitasch/ember-cli-rest-api-blueprint) which generates DS.RESTAdapter compatible express routes for a given Model.